JustCallMeRob/neural-machine-translation-chatbot/README.md

   - Train the model if training has been specified, otherwise use an existing trained model.

   - Evaluate trained model.

+ The project is extensibly commented so any additional information can be found in the code itself.

 # Neural Network Model
 The repository contains a model trained with the following charactersistics: number of epochs = 30, batch size = 10, embedding